directus/guides/get-started-building-a-nuxt-2-website-with-directus/index.md

 ## APIs

 There are two simple requests in this example worth noting.
 The first is in `index.vue` and the other in `_id.vue`.
-If you'd like to see these, here are links to the [index](https://github.com/directus/examples/blob/main/nuxtjs/pages/index.vue) and [\_id](https://github.com/directus/examples/blob/main/nuxtjs/pages/articles/_id.vue) components on Github.
+If you'd like to see these, here are links to the [index](https://github.com/directus/examples/blob/main/nuxtjs/pages/index.vue) and [\_id](https://github.com/directus/examples/blob/main/nuxtjs/pages/articles/_id.vue) components on GitHub.
 However, please note that the Directus API is exhaustive for any database linked.

 Directus uses [Database Mirroring](https://docs.directus.io/getting-started/introduction/#database-mirroring) to dynamically generate REST endpoints and a GraphQL schema based on the connected database's architecture.
 This means the REST and the GraphQL APIs _will both fit any project with any database schema, out of the box_.
 Learn more in the [API Reference](https://docs.directus.io/reference/introduction/).